 - Wipe each shelf using a solution of 1 quart cool water and 2 tablespoons baking soda.
 (Warm or hot water could crack the glass shelving.)
 Dry.
 Return items to the fridge.

-- When cleaning out the fridge, remove and empty fruit and veggie and meat drawers.
+- When cleaning out the fridge, remove and empty fruit and vegetable and meat drawers.
 Discard spoiled produce and meat.